Skip to main content

 Professional Learning Days

-Designed and facilitated by National Board Certified TTC Mentors, Professional Learning Days are structured around NBC Components and specific submission requirements.
+Designed and facilitated by National Board Certified TTC Mentors, Professional Learning Days are structured around NBC components.
 Professional Learning Days provide time to unpack components, analyze practice, and collaborate with fellow candidates.

 National Board certified teachers from cohort 1 of the Texas Teachers Collaborative.